Heartcom Network

 MODES: Typologies sort out the variables of human personality so that we can see which ones belong together.
 Without a theoretical base though, classification systems deliver less and less information rather than more and more.
 Because of this deficiency, Jung’s typology has remained undeveloped for almost 93 years.
 (Until now)

-The Model's 'Constitution'
+The model's 'Constitution'

-Defining 5-D Conscience:
+5-D Conscience:

-The Model frames Jung’s insights with
+The model frames Jung’s insights with

 four pure geometry archetypes which represent a